blippar/blippar-ar-sdk/faq.md

 ## What regions are supported by the Blippar SDK?

-The Blippar SDK doesn't limit content to any region.
-However when publishing content via the Hub CMS a user can decide whether the content should accessible in one or more regions or globally to all users.
-This filtering allows developers to have different experiences linked to the same scanned images or just limit content to specific regions.
+The Blippar SDK allows AR content publishing to all countries where Blippar is available.
+However please get in touch with your account manager regards the available countries included in your license.
+If you have a global license, you can choose to publish blipps to one or more or globally, which can be managed through Blippar Hub.

 ## Is it compatible with Unity or Unreal engine?